drakkar-lig/walt-python-packages/doc/walt/doc/md/shells.md

 `walt node shell` just wraps a ssh session to the node.

-Warning: in the default boot mode, a WalT node is a very **volatile** environment.
-Each time a node reboots, it loses all modifications made on files (created, suppressed, modified), and restarts from the original files of the OS image it boots.
+Warning: in the default boot mode, `network-volatile`, a WalT node is a very **volatile** environment.
+Each time the node reboots, it loses all modifications made on files (created, suppressed, modified), and restarts from the original files of the OS image it boots.
 This ensures that a node booting a given image will always act the same.
-(See [`walt help show node-bootup`](node-bootup.md) for a more technical explanation on this aspect.)

 However, for convenience, a directory `/persist` is available on each node.
 Data stored there do remain available accross reboots.
 You can use it to store large experiment results files for instance.
-`/persist` is a read-write NFS-mount: data is actually stored on the server.
+See [`walt help show slash-persist`](slash-persist.md) for more info.

-For more specific needs, you may also consider the hybrid-persistent boot mode (see [`walt help show boot-modes`](boot-modes.md)) to make the whole OS persistent.
+For more specific needs, you may also consider alternate boot modes (see [`walt help show boot-modes`](boot-modes.md)), and make the whole OS persistent.

 ## `walt image shell`: modification of operating system